 In severe cases, a cat will need supportive care, provided at the veterinarian's office.
 Steroids may be used temporarily to provide relief until the condition goes into remission.
 Monthly or quarterly vet visits during remission help the vet monitor the cat's progress.

 A cat's paw is vulnerable to infection, either from fungus or bacteria.
 When a cat's claw develops a bacterial infection, it's often a result of an underlying condition, such as allergies or autoimmune disorders.
 The vet will determine if there's a root cause to be treated, as well as prescribe antibiotics.
-Loose or fractured nails will be removed and occasionally, a foot scrub or soak helps.
-In the rare case of a fungal infection, an anti-fungal is prescribed, often in conjunction with foot soaks and frequent nail trimming to remove infected growth.
+Loose or fractured nails will be removed and, occasionally, a foot scrub or soak helps.
+In the rare case of cat paw pad fungus, or a fungal infection, an anti-fungal is prescribed, often in conjunction with foot soaks and frequent nail trimming to remove infected growth.

 A cat's foot or paw pad may become infected, perhaps from stepping on something that caused a cut or as an injury when she mixed it up with another cat.
 Symptoms of a paw infection include: